-354C Investigations in Plant Ecology.
-F. Field and laboratory examination of select topics in plant population biology and in plant community dynamics.
-Early fall studies of old field, forest, and wetland communities will be followed by greenhouse and laboratory studies of plant population biology.
+354 Investigations in Plant Ecology.
+F. Field and laboratory examination of selected topics in plant population biology and in plant community dynamics.
+Early fall studies of old field, forest, and wetland communities will be followed by green-thouse and laboratory studies of plant population biology.
 An individual project will be required.
 Written reports on field and laboratory studies and a poster presentation of the project results will be required.
 Weekly seminars.
 Prerequisite: 234 or permission of the instructor.
-Offered only in 1989-90.
 Mr. A. Gebben.
+Offered only 1989-90.